-US, Israel and Palestinians spar over condemning Hamas
+US fails to win UN condemnation of Hamas militants in Gaza

-UNITED NATIONS (AP) — A U.S.-sponsored draft resolution that for the first time would condemn the militant Islamic group Hamas has sparked a Palestinian-backed amendment which condemns Israeli settlement building and strongly backs a two-state solution to their conflict.
+UNITED NATIONS (AP) — A U.S.-sponsored draft resolution that for the first time would have condemned the militant Islamic group Hamas, which controls Gaza, failed to win the required two-thirds majority in the U.N.
+General Assembly.

-A rival resolution sponsored by Ireland is entitled a “Comprehensive, just and lasting peace in the Middle East.”
-It gives “unwavering support” to the two-state solution and references the 2016 Security Council resolution that said Israeli settlements violate international law.
-But it makes no mention of Hamas, which controls Gaza.
+Before Thursday’s vote, the 193-member world body had narrowly voted to require a two-thirds majority which Arab nations pressed for rather than a simple majority which the United States urged.

-The 193-member General Assembly was to meet Thursday afternoon to consider the rival measures, which reflect the deep divisions over the Israeli-Palestinian conflict.
+U.S. Ambassador Nikki Haley told the assembly before the vote that it could make history and unconditionally speak out against Hamas which she called “one of the most obvious and grotesque cases of terrorism in the world.”

 Most Read Nation & World Stories